Table of Contents

-- Types of signatures
+- Benefits of electronic signatures

 - Signature best practices to ensure enforceability